-Costs incurred during the year in administering, maintaining, applying and protecting the fund were £23.8m (2022: £7.3m).
-Almost all fund administrative costs are incurred by the SRA and recharged to the Fund in accordance with agreed methodology and cost allocation rates.
-The most significant element of the recharge relates to third party intervention and legal costs incurred by the SRA which totalled £20.4m (2022: £4.0m).
+Costs incurred during the year in administering, maintaining, applying and protecting the Fund were £15.7m (2023: £23.8m).
+Almost all fund administrative costs are incurred by the SRA and recharged to the Fund in accordance with an agreed methodology and cost allocation rates.
+The most significant element of the recharge relates to third party intervention and legal costs incurred by the SRA which totalled £11.7m (2023: £20.4m).
+The prior year cost included the cost of the Axiom intervention in October 2023.
+Other costs include indexing, archiving and storage of the files of the firms we intervene into.